OSMLatam/OSM-Notes-Ingestion/docs/WMS_Testing.md

 ## Overview

-This guide provides comprehensive testing procedures for the WMS (Web Map Service) component of the OSM-Notes-profile project.
+This guide provides comprehensive testing procedures for the WMS (Web Map Service) component of the OSM-Notes-Ingestion project.
 It covers environment setup, test categories, automated testing, and quality assurance procedures.

 ### Target Audience